rickoslyder/PitLaneTravel/MASTER_PLAN.md

 </ai_context>
 */

-# Pit Lane Travel - Master Implementation Plan
+# PitLane Travel - Master Implementation Plan

 ## Overview
-This document outlines the phased approach to implementing Pit Lane Travel's features.
+This document outlines the phased approach to implementing PitLane Travel's features.
 It serves as a living document that will be updated as development progresses and requirements evolve.

 ### Phase 1: Core Race & Travel Infrastructure
 **Goal**: Establish the fundamental race and travel booking capabilities